 History and Physical

-Relevant clinical history and physical examination are the initial and most important step in bone tumor evaluation.
+Relevant clinical history and physical examination are the initial and most important steps in bone tumor evaluation.
 The patient may present with pain, mass or incidental radiographic finding in radiograph taken for some other purpose.
 Benign bone lesions are mostly asymptomatic.
 They are often incidentally diagnosed on imaging.
 They may present with pain.
-Pain may be initially activity related or due to periostitis.
+Pain may be initially activity-related or due to periostitis.
 Periostitis is the reaction of bone adjacent to the lesion; they are present in most of the bone tumors.
-Benign lytic bone lesions showing no periostitis or pain needs separate mention: fibrous dysplasia, enchondroma, non-ossifying fibroma, and solitary bone cyst.
+Benign lytic bone lesions showing no periostitis or pain need separate mention: fibrous dysplasia, enchondroma, non-ossifying fibroma, and solitary bone cyst.
 In the case of malignant bone tumors like primary or metastasis pain may be persistent, unrelated to activity due to the involvement of neurovascular structures.
 Soft tissue tumors often present as a mass except for nerve sheath tumors which present as pain.

 Although some bone tumors show a sex predilection like ABC and GCT are more common in females, this rarely makes any difference in the diagnosis and management of tumors.
 Family history can occasionally be helpful, as with multiple enchondromas (autosomal dominant) and bone dysplasia in neurofibromatosis (autosomal dominant).
 Most benign and malignant bone tumors are known to occur in specific age groups, making age one of the most important information in guiding the differentials.
 Some bone lesions can be multiple like fibrous dysplasia, eosinophilic granuloma, enchondroma, metastasis, and myeloma, hyperparathyroidism, hemangiomas, and infection.
 Specific syndromes can cause bone lesions like fibrous dysplasia in McCune-Albright syndrome and Mazabraud syndrome.

 Different imaging techniques are pivotal in diagnosing bone tumors.
-Radiograph comprises the initial and one of the most important diagnostic modality.
-Often radiographic findings and patient's age are sufficient to arrive at a diagnosis.
-The radiographic examination begins with locating the site of lesion (epiphyseal, metaphyseal or diaphyseal).
+Radiograph comprises the initial and one of the most important diagnostic modalities.
+Often radiographic findings and the patient's age are sufficient to arrive at a diagnosis.
+The radiographic examination begins with locating the site of the lesion (epiphyseal, metaphyseal, or diaphyseal).
 An epiphyseal lesion in an unfused physis is likely chondroblastoma whereas that in a fused physis is likely a giant cell tumor.
 The differential diagnosis of diaphyseal lesions includes fibrous dysplasia, osteoblastoma, histiocytosis, osteomyelitis, and others.
 In younger patients with vertebral body lesions most likely diagnosis is histiocytosis, whereas the lesions involving posterior elements of the spine may have ABC, Osteoblastoma, and Tuberculosis as differentials.
 However in patients older than 40 years, while dealing with posterior element lesions, metastasis must always be kept in mind.
-Similarly, aggressiveness of the lesion and whether it is benign or malignant can be a radiographic determination.
+Similarly, the aggressiveness of the lesion and whether it is benign or malignant can be a radiographic determination.
 Less aggressive lesions often are well marginated with a surrounding sclerotic rim.
-More aggressive lesions usually have an ill-defined margin with no clear sclerotic rim because host bone response is slower than the growth of the tumor.
-Cortical expansion may be visible in aggressive benign lesion like ABC, but the cortical break is a feature in malignant lesions like osteosarcoma.
+More aggressive lesions usually have an ill-defined margin with no clear sclerotic rim because the host bone response is slower than the growth of the tumor.
+Cortical expansion may be visible in aggressive benign lesions like ABC, but the cortical break is a feature in malignant lesions like osteosarcoma.
 Often bone lesion replaces normal trabecular pattern of bone matrix with chondroid or osteoid matrix.
 Typical cartilaginous matrix shows stippled calcification as in enchondroma or chondrosarcoma.
 Osteoid matrix with bone destruction is present in osteosarcoma, while disorganized osteoid formation in collagenous stroma gives the ground glass appearance seen in fibrous dysplasia.
-Periostitis or reactive new bone formation occurs when tumor irritates cortex.
+Periostitis or reactive new bone formation occurs when the tumor irritates the cortex.
 The periosteal reaction can be benign or aggressive like Codman's triangle or onion skinning in malignant tumors.
-A plain radiograph is less helpful in soft tissue tumors; however, they may give some useful information like phleboliths in hemangioma.
+A plain radiograph is less helpful in soft tissue tumors; however, it may give some useful information like phleboliths in hemangioma.

 Computed tomography is less useful in the diagnosis of benign bone tumors as compared to that of malignant bone tumors.
-However, CT helps assess calcification, ossification, and integrity of cortex.
-It helps to localize nidus in osteoid osteoma, thin rim of reactive sclerosis in ABC and for malignant tumors, it helps assess cortical breach, soft tissue involvement and extent of tumor involvement for surgical planning.
-Saggital and coronal reconstruction images help in delineating the extent of tumor in three planes and assists in surgical planning.
-CT of lungs helps in ruling out lung metastasis in case of malignancy.
+However, CT helps assess calcification, ossification, and integrity of the cortex.
+It helps to localize nidus in osteoid osteoma, thin rim of reactive sclerosis in ABC and for malignant tumors, it helps assess cortical breach, soft tissue involvement, and extent of tumor involvement for surgical planning.
+Saggital and coronal reconstruction images help in delineating the extent of the tumor in three planes and assists in surgical planning.
+CT of the lungs helps in ruling out lung metastasis in case of malignancy.